Venus Williams added as wild card for National Bank Open

 The former world No. 1 and five-time Wimbledon champion last played when she partnered with Jamie Murray of Britain in Wimbledon’s mixed doubles draw earlier this month.
 Williams is a 41-time WTA singles champion and Olympic gold medalist.

-Her sister Serena Williams also is playing in Toronto, marking her first North American hard-court event in two years.
+Her sister Serena Williams was on the official entry list released last week for Toronto, which would mark her first North American hard-court event in two years, and comes of the heels of her first-round exit at Wimbledon in June.
+Asked after that defeat whether she would play again, the 40-year-old Williams said she didn’t know.

 The three-time champion in Toronto last played there in 2019, when she retired because of back spasms in the final against Bianca Andreescu of Canada.
-Andreescu beat Serena Williams a month later in the U.S. Open final.
+Andreescu beat Serena Williams a month later in the final at the U.S. Open, for which Toronto is considered a tuneup event.

 Andreescu also received a top-20 wild card for the National Bank Open.